Logging in to the web interface

 MFA includes the following components:

-• A Time-Based One-Time Password (TOTP) that is generated by an application, such as Google Authenticator or Microsoft Authenticator.
+* A Time-Based One-Time Password (TOTP) that is generated by an application, such as Google Authenticator, Microsoft Authenticator, Authy, Duo, 1Password, or Bitwarden.

-The user must use both components during login.
+The user must use both components during the login process.

 Enable MFA to significantly enhance protection against unauthorized access, data breaches and identity theft.
-Use MFA to reduce the risk of credential theft, phishing attacks and brute force attacks, to safeguard user accounts and sensitive information on your platform.
+Use MFA to reduce the risk of credential theft, phishing attacks, and brute force attacks, safeguarding user accounts and sensitive information on your platform.
 Overall, MFA is a crucial security feature that reinforces the integrity of your Nexthink tenant and ensures a safer user experience.

 If MFA is enabled for local accounts on your tenant, you may also have to perform one of the following procedures.